Firefighter, Age 26, Dies After Blaze Breaks Out At His Hudson Valley Home

 Sean Carroll was 26 years old.

-The fire began in the baseball of the Carroll home in Thornwood in the early hours of Thursday, Nov.
+The fire began in the basement of the Carroll home in Thornwood in the early hours of Thursday, Nov.
 25, according to authorities.

 "First responding fire department members were able to evacuate Teresa Carroll and Connor Carroll who were asleep during the time of the fire," said the Rye Brook Police Benevolent Association, which is hosting an online fundraiser to support the family.
 "Sadly, Sean Carroll who was asleep in the basement, passed away."